spring-attic/spring-mobile-samples/lite-showcase/README.md

-# Spring Mobile Lite Device Resolver
+# Spring Mobile Lite Showcase

 ## Overview

-This sample app demonstrates the Device Resolver capabilities of the Spring Mobile Device module.
+This sample app demonstrates many of the capabilities of the Spring Mobile Device module, including:

+* "Lite" device resolution through the use of DeviceResolverHandlerInterceptor
+* Site preference management
+* Site switching configured for the URL Path strategy

 ## Build and Run the Sample Application